-EQUALITY DIVERSITY AND INCLUSION COMMITTEE

-Catherine Edwards, Chair.
+EQUALITY DIVERSITY AND INCLUSION COMMITTEE Catherine Edwards, Chair.

 I was delighted to be elected Chair of this important committee after incredibly well-mannered hustings on 22 June (others could take note from BLS!).
 Suki Chokkar from Axiom DWFM joins as Vice Chair.
-The other candidates excellent work promoting diversity and inclusion and continuing to seek to inspire people at all levels in wider society as well as the legal profession.
+The other candidates inclusion and continuing to seek to inspire people at all levels in wider society as well as the legal profession.

-Franklyn O'Connor and Sara Hafejee join the new committee and we are looking forward to all working together.
+Franklyn O'Connor joins the new committee and we are looking forward to all working together.
 I am grateful to Nwabueze Nwokolo for her work after Karen Bailey's resignation.

-Despite the hiatus of being without a Chair for over six months the subcommittees have continued their
+Despite the hiatus of being without a Chair for over six months the subcommittees have continued their excellent work promoting diversity and